 We ran the benchmarks on two identical Dell R-710 servers, each with two Intel Xeon quad-core CPUs (2.4GHz, 8 hyper-threads), 24GB of RAM and an Intel 10GbE NIC.
 In some experiments, we intentionally configured the system with only 1GB of memory to force more memory pressure on the I/O system; but we also show experiments with the full 24GB of system RAM.
-We used the CentOS

-7.6 Linux distribution.
+We used the CentOS 7.6 Linux distribution.
 We developed KML for Linux kernel version 4.19.51, the long-term support stable kernel; we added our readahead ML models to this kernel and used it in all experiments.
 Because HDDs are becoming less popular in servers, especially when I/O performance is a concern, we focused all of our experiments on SATA and NVMe SSDs.
 We used Intel SSDSC2BA200G3 200GB as our SATA-SSD device and a Samsung MZ1LV960HCJH-000MU 960GB as our NVMe-SSD device, both formatted with Ext4.
 These two devices were used exclusively for RocksDB databases.
 To avoid interference with the installed CentOS, the two servers have a dedicated Seagate ST9146852SS 148GB SAS boot drive for CentOS, utilities, and RocksDB benchmark software.
 We used 10GbE switches to connect the machines (useful for NFS experiments).
 We observed an average RTT time of 0.2 milliseconds.

 Benchmarks We chose RocksDB's db_bench tool to generate diverse workloads for evaluating the readahead and NFS rsize neural networks.
-RocksDB [64] is a popular key-value store and covers an important segment of realistic storage systems; db_bench is a versatile benchmarking tool that includes a diverse set of realistic workloads.
+RocksDB [67] is a popular key-value store and covers an important segment of realistic storage systems; db_bench is a versatile benchmarking tool that includes a diverse set of realistic workloads.
 Workloads can be run individually or in series, and the working set (database) size can be easily configured to generate more I/O pressure on a system.
 On the 1GB RAM systems, we configured a RocksDB database of twice the size (2GB).
-The two main reasons why we choose this configuration are (1)to ensure that benchmarks can generate enough I/O operations that would not be merely cached in memory and (2) to reduce the time of executing all benchmarks considerably.
+Choosing the data set size to be twice the size of memory is a well known "rule of thumb" configuration to create a realistic strorage cache behavoir [192].
+The two main reasons why we choose this configuration are (1) to ensure that benchmarks can generate enough I/O operations that would not be merely cached in memory and (2) to reduce the time of executing all benchmarks considerably.
 Nevertheless, one may consider a system with only 1GB RAM as not a realistic system configuration.
-Therefore, we also executed all the benchmarks in this chapter with a 56GB RocksDB database running on the same system configured with 24GB RAM.
+Therefore, we also executed all the benchmarks in this article with a 56GB RocksDB database running on the same system configured with 24GB RAM.
 The results are showing similar improvements and there are no significant performance-trend differences (see Section 5.3.4).
 Neverthless, because we ran experiments with more RAM and for a longer period of time, we noticed some interesting findings which are explained in Section 5.3.4.

-To demonstrate that our ML models can learn from and optimize for different types of real-world workloads, we chose the following six popular yet different db_bench workloads: (1) readrandom, (2) readseq, (3) readrandomwriterandom (alternating random reads and writes), (4) readreverse, (5) updaterandom (read-modify-write in random offsets), and (6) mixgraph (a complex mix of sequential and random accesses, based on Facebook's realistic data that follow certain Pareto and power-law distributions [35]).
+To demonstrate that our ML models can learn from and optimize for different types of real-world workloads, we chose the following six popular yet different db_bench workloads: (1) readrandom, (2) readseq, (3) readrandomwriterandom (alternating random reads and writes), (4) readreverse, (5) updaterandom (read-modify-write in random offsets), and (6) mixgraph (a complex mix of sequential and random accesses, based on Facebook's realistic data that follow certain Pareto and power-law distributions [37]).